MasoniteFramework/masonite/WHITEPAPER.md

 The same rules apply to an email attachment.

-So these component classes should be used where applicable so we can add features at a central location and it be propogated throughout other drivers.
+So these component classes should be used where applicable so we can add features at a central location and it be propagated throughout other drivers.
 They should also do 1 thing and 1 thing only to not break anything with side effects

 ### Registering Drivers